yellingatcode/yet-another-commit-checker/README.md

 ## About

-This is an Atlassian Stash plugin that enforces commit message requirements.
+This is an Atlassian Bitbucket Server plugin that enforces commit message requirements.
 If a commit violates the configured policies, the push to the repository will be rejected.

 Features:

 * Configure globally or per-repository
-* Require commit committer name and email to match Stash user
+* Require commit committer name and email to match Bitbucket Server user
 * Require commit messages to match regex
 * Require commit message to contain valid JIRA issue ids
 * Issue JQL matcher to validate JIRA issue against.
 Require issues to be assigned, not closed, in a certain project, etc.